-Beyond the gender gap: Presidential politics is a ‘masculinity contest.’
+Beyond the gender gap: Presidential politics is a ‘masculinity contest’

 Why We Wrote This

-The gender gap in presidential politics is not new.
+The gender gap in U.S. presidential politics is not new.
 But in this election year, the importance of projecting power has become gendered.
 Both candidates are wooing voters with their own brands of masculinity.

 Former President Donald Trump’s campaign displayed hypermasculine images.
-From appearing with pro wrestlers to frequent use of aggressive language, he has connected with male voters who value a certain type of masculinity.
+From appearances with pro wrestlers to frequent use of aggressive language, he has connected with male voters who value a certain type of masculinity.

 Vice President Kamala Harris walks a finer line, attempting to appeal to men while keeping her base among women.
 She’s played up her more masculine qualities – as California’s “top cop” and as a gun owner.